 Many states will mail a paper certificate to you once you have completed the required classes and passed the nurse aid competency exam.
 This certificate will contain your CNA license number.
 You might want to make a few copies to have on hand to supply to future employers.
+Having multiple copies of your certificate, as well as perhaps a digitally stored version of it, will make it easier to find your CNA license number.

 If you did not receive a certificate in the mail, or you have misplaced it, you can request a new paper certificate to be sent to you in the mail.
 However, some agencies may require a fee to send a replacement.
 You might also find your license number on any correspondence you have received from the nurse aid registry regarding your application or exam results.